MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/modern-view-compatibility-checklist.md

 **Detection:** The View is either a Calendar or Gantt type and is not Modern compatible.

-**Recommendation:** Provide feedback via [user voice](https://sharepoint.uservoice.com/forums/329214-sites-and-collaboration) if this is an important feature for you.
+**Recommendation:** Provide feedback through [user voice](https://sharepoint.uservoice.com/forums/329214-sites-and-collaboration) if this is an important feature for you.

 ## The List or Library is not Modern compatible

 **Detection:** The List or Library is not Modern compatible.

-**Recommendation:** Provide feedback via [user voice](https://sharepoint.uservoice.com/forums/329214-sites-and-collaboration) if this is an important feature for you.
+**Recommendation:** Provide feedback through [user voice](https://sharepoint.uservoice.com/forums/329214-sites-and-collaboration) if this is an important feature for you.

-**More Information:**
+**More information:**

 Supported Lists: